rloadd/on_arc/README.md

 ## Regular tests

-The core of the tests are that included in the main repo or ARC.
-Docker will build the image cloning the repo and making get ready the executable in a row.
-Nothing has to be installed or compiled separatedly except, obviously the docker environment and tools.
+The core tests are the ones included in the main repo or ARC.
+Docker will build the image by cloning the repo and preparing the executable at once.
+Nothing has to be cloned, installed or compiled separately, except, obviously, the Docker environment and tools.

 This directory provides a config.yaml and the rest of the config files aligned with the docker-compose files provided.